 Flexibility refers to the flexibility of the legs, back, and shoulders.
-In order to display the highest LOE (level of execution) to the judges, the athlete should perform tricks, combinations, and transitions with full extension and mobility, which are flowing and balanced within the routine.
+To display the highest LOE (level of execution) to the judges, the athlete should perform tricks, combinations, and transitions with full extension and mobility, which are flowing and balanced within the routine.